 If a shopper visits your store or website and finds you’re out of a product she wants to buy, she might opt for a similar item or come back when it is in stock…or she might go to the competition to get it.

-This isn’t an issue just for brick-and-mortar: in fact, online stores generally see higher stockout rates of physical stores, and it’s all too easy to type in another website to make a purchase if one site is out of an item.
+This isn’t an issue just for brick-and-mortar: in fact, online stores see about twice the stockout rates of physical stores, and it’s all too easy to type in another website to make a purchase if one site is out of an item.

 While you may not be able to prevent all stockouts, you can at least try to predict your needs ahead of time or hold greater safety stock.
 Inventory management tools enable you to stay on top of inventory numbers without manually having to count products, and can alert you when you’re getting low so you can reorder before you’re out of stock.